Access support from RSL NSW during the Royal Commission into Defence and Veteran Suicide. Find out more.

 Detailed information and maps of the road closures can be found on livetraffic.com

-Special event clearway parking restrictions will also be in effect on most major roads throughout the CDB, meaning street parking will be very limited.
+Special event clearway parking restrictions will also be in effect on most major roads throughout the CBD, meaning street parking will be very limited.

 Buses to and from the city will be using alternate routes and stops while road closures are in place.